-Another challenge is noise generated by the car itself.
-The alternator is the source of a highpitched whine that varies with engine speed in a mobile transceiver's receive audio.
+The alternator is often the culprit.
+The alternator is the source of a high-pitched whine that varies with engine speed in a mobile transceiver's receive audio.
 (T4A10) Should this be a problem, there are filters that you can install to mitigate the alternator whine.
 One thing that would reduce ignition interference to a receiver is to turn on the noise blanker.
 (T4B05)